 What is this?

-This page is an abbreviated version of the legal document that can be found here.
+This page is an abbreviated, human-readable description of one of our legal documents, which can be found here.

 This page is not a legal document and it is not legally binding in any way.
 The only purpose of this document is to make the sometimes obscure legal phrasing of the official document more understandable for the layman.